bbauska/W3Cx-4of5-thru-May-2024/README.md

 are considered efficient for insertion and deletion, as well as for in-order traversal of very large numbers of data records.

-**To sum up:**
+<b>To sum up:</b>

-1.  **IndexedDB is a transactional Object Store in which you will be able to store JavaScript objects.**
+1.  <b>IndexedDB is a transactional Object Store in which you will be able to store JavaScript objects.</b>

-2.  **Indexes on some properties of these objects facilitate faster retrieval and search.**
+2.  <b>Indexes on some properties of these objects facilitate faster retrieval and search.</b>

-3.  **Applications using IndexedDB can work both online and offline.**
+3.  <b>Applications using IndexedDB can work both online and offline.</b>

-4.  **IndexedDB is transactional: it manages concurrent access to data.**
+4.  <b>IndexedDB is transactional: it manages concurrent access to data.</b>

 #### Examples of applications where IndexedDB should be considered